Probing Primordial Black Hole Formation from Domain Wall Isocurvature Perturbations: Constraints and Implications: Conclusions and discussions

-We also note that our constraints can be applied to models with the domain wall number $N\lesssim 10$.
-For models with the domain wall number $N\gg 10$, the production of PBHs from the domain wall number density fluctuations is strongly suppressed by the Poisson statistics and, therefore, the constraints are insignificant.
+We note that our constraints are applicable to models with a domain wall number \( N \lesssim 10 \) (the realizations of such models can be found in appendix~\ref{app:models}).
+For models with a domain wall number \( N \gg 10 \), the production of PBHs from domain wall number density fluctuations is strongly suppressed by Poisson statistics.
+Consequently, the constraints on such models become insignificant.

-Finally, let's briefly review uncertainties that commonly exist in the critical collapse PBH formation mechanism~\cite{Carr:2016drx}. {\it (i) Non-sphericity:} We have assumed a homogeneous and spherically symmetric perturbation.
-The non-sphericity of the perturbation can improve the threshold and reduce the possibility for PBH formation~\cite{Kuhnel:2016exn}.
-In our scenario, the non-sphericality of the overdense region induced by the domain wall fluctuations is expected to be small since the radiation always dominates the universe. {\it (ii) Non-Gaussianity:} We have assumed a Gaussian probability density distribution for the density contrast.
+Finally, let us briefly review uncertainties that commonly exist in the critical collapse PBH formation mechanism~\cite{Carr:2016drx}. {\it (i) Non-sphericity:} We adopt the assumption of a homogeneous and spherically symmetric perturbation.
+Simulations regarding the evolution of domain walls indicate that such walls exhibit a tendency to form isotropic and closed structures in the course of their evolution~\cite{Lazanu:2015fua}.
+The non-sphericality of the overdense regions induced by domain wall fluctuations is expected to be of $\mathcal{O}(1)$ in the radiation-dominated Universe.
+Furthermore, simulations~\cite{Yoo:2020lmg,Escriva:2024aeo} concerning PBH formation demonstrate that in a radiation-dominated Universe, non-spherical effects are negligible with respect to PBH formation, as gas pressure governs the collapse process~\cite{Harada:2013epa}. {\it (ii) Non-Gaussianity:} We have assumed a Gaussian probability density distribution for the density contrast.
 The critical collapse mechanism for PBH formation relies on the exponential suppression in the upper tail of the probability distribution.
 Therefore, a non-Gaussian component in the distribution could exponentially change the abundance of PBH.
 Further investigations on the non-Gaussianity in the domain wall fluctuations are needed.
 Nevertheless, the fluctuations do not affect the CMB-scale observations if the domain walls annihilate long before the onset of BBN.

+This paper is a joint work of Ref.~\cite{Lu:2024szr}, in which we seek to explore a common primordial origin for both PTA observations and LIGO-observed black hole merger events, taking into account black hole accretion.